TheRandomLabs/RandomPatches/README.md

 * 32x32 icon
 * 256x256 icon (only takes effect on Mac OS X)

+### Framerate limit slider step size

+In vanilla Minecraft, the framerate limit slider step size is 10.0.
+RandomPatches changes this to 1.0 by default.

 ## Configuration

 The RandomPatches configuration can be found at `config/randompatches.toml`.